Michele231/pyUFO/README.md

 ## Usage

-pyUFO allows to use the function "on_sphere()" to create a projection on the sphere surface.
+Two functions are currently available in pyUFO: "on_sphere()" and "on_ellipsoid()".

+### on_sphere()

-on_sphere() INPUTS:
+INPUTS:
-1. ssp_lat  : latitude of the sub satellite point
+1. ssp_lat  : Latitude of the sub-satellite point.
-2. ssp_lon  : longitude of the sub satellite point
+2. ssp_lon  : Longitude of the sub-satellite point.
-3. hsat     : Height of the satellite (km)
+3. hsat     : Height of the satellite (km).
-4. phi0     : FOV central optical axis azimuth angle (with respect to N) (°)
+4. phi0     : FOV central optical axis azimuth angle (with respect to N) (°).
-5. theta0   : FOV central optical axis zenith angle (90° = nadir) (°)
+5. theta0   : FOV central optical axis zenith angle (90° = nadir) (°).
-6. r_opt    : Opening radius of the optics (mrad) (np array)
+6. r_opt    : Opening radius of the optics (mrad) (np array).
-7. xi_opt   : Angle of the optics (°) (np array)
+7. xi_opt   : Angle of the optics (°) (np array).
-8. shape    : Shape of the optics (circular or custom)
+8. shape    : Shape of the optics (circular or custom).
-9. r_sphere : Radius of the sphere (km)
+9. r_sphere : Radius of the sphere (km).

+OUTPUTS:
+1. latf  : latitude of the FOV contour on the sphere.
+2. lonf  : longitude of the FOV contour on the sphere.

+### on_ellipsoid()

+INPUTS:
+1. ssp_lat      : Latitude of the sub-satellite point.
+2. ssp_lon      : Longitude of the sub-satellite point.
+3. hsat         : Height of the satellite (km).
+4. phi0         : FOV central optical axis azimuth angle (with respect to N) (°).
+5. theta0       : FOV central optical axis zenith angle (90° = nadir) (°).
+6. r_opt        : Opening radius of the optics (mrad) (np array).
+7. xi_opt       : Angle of the optics (°) (np array).
+8. shape        : Shape of the optics (circular or custom).
+9. semimajor_ax : Equatorial radius (semi-major axis) (km).
+10. semiminor_ax : Polar radius (semi-minor axis) (km).

-on_sphere() OUTPUTS:
+OUTPUTS:
-1. latf  : latitude of the FOV contour on the sphere
+1. latf  : latitude of the FOV contour on the ellispoid.
-2. lonf  : longitude of the FOV contour on the sphere
+2. lonf  : longitude of the FOV contour on the ellispoid.

+Note that the

 ### Example: